October 2024

-The global brain imaging and neuroimaging market size was estimated at USD 13.5 billion in 2022 and it is projected to be worth around USD 22.99 billion by 2032, growing at a CAGR of 5.47% from 2023 to 2032.
+The U.S. brain imaging and neuroimaging market size is accounted for USD 4.10 billion in 2024 and is projected to be worth around USD 7.12 billion by 2034, poised to grow at a CAGR of 5.68% from 2024 to 2034.

 The global brain imaging and neuroimaging market offers computational techniques for the global healthcare and healthcare-associated research sectors.
 Such techniques play a vital role in studying the function and structure of the human brain and central nervous system, usually done to detect or examine the presence of neurogenerative diseases.
 Neurodegenerative diseases include Alzheimer's disease, Parkinson's disease, prion disease, Amyotrophic lateral sclerosis, motor neuron disease, Huntington's disease, spinal muscular atrophy, and spinocerebellar ataxia.
 The global market offers computational and qualitative solutions in the form of Functional magnetic resonance imaging (fMRI), positron emission tomography (PET), computed tomography (CT), functional near-infrared spectroscopy (fNIRS), magnetoencephalography (MEG) and electroencephalography (EEG).